Skip to main content

 Thumbnail image - Women farmers planting a rice field in West Sumatra.

-This page titled 12: Conventional and Sustainable Agriculture is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Matthew R. Fisher (OpenOregon) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12: Conventional and Sustainable Agriculture is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Matthew R. Fisher (OpenOregon) via source content that was edited to the style and standards of the LibreTexts platform.